Dhyan-02/Splitwise/DEPLOYMENT.md

 ## 🎉 You're Done!

-Your Splitwise app should now be live and accessible to users worldwide!
+Your TripSync app should now be live and accessible to users worldwide!

 **Next Steps:**
 - Share your frontend URL with users